-If you have a strong case of clinical negligence then side-step the Ombudsman altogether and go to court.
-The Ombudsman will simply waste time, add to your frustration and may hinder further legal action in the future.
+If you have a strong case of clinical negligence then side-step the Ombudsman altogether and go straight to court.
+The Ombudsman will simply waste your time, add to your frustration and may hinder further legal action in the future.

 If you qualify you may be able to seek free legal advice from the pro-bono unit.

 The Bar Pro Bono Unit provides people with free legal advice and representation in court and tribunal cases from volunteer barristers.
 It only helps people who cannot afford to pay and not eligible for legal aid.

 Your case must be referred to the Bar Pro Bono Unit by a solicitor or advice agency such as a CAB, law centre or MP.
 You can get further information from the Bar Pro Bono Unit’s website at barprobono.org.uk

 adviceguide.org.uknhs_healthcare_complaints The bare facts of how to make an NHS complaint are laid out here on the Citizen’s Advice website.

 The Patients Association patients-association.org.uk is a small, independent charity who help patients take their complaints forward.
 They also produce informative reports including two which condemned PHSO as not fit for purpose.
 Well worth a look round their site.

 POhWER advocacy. www.pohwer These guys offer a free advocacy service.
 With the complexity of the NHS complaint system using POhWER could be a good move.

 AvMA avma.org are a charity to support complainants with medical accidents, that also includes malpractice.
 They have a legal team who can put you on the right track.